kal1er/simpleClient-for-pyserum/README.md

 "cfApisol.settl_withCheck_done(amount,price)"

-(enter the approximate amount and the limite price of the precedent order), it'll check that was released after multiple tries, since the amount appear in the wallet.
+(enter the approximate amount and the limite price of the precedent order), it'll check that was released after multiple tries, since the amount appears in the wallet.